The Benchmark Becomes the Curriculum

 It decides which models appear, which tasks count, which settings are allowed, which runs are accepted, which metrics are aggregated, which caveats are visible, and which results become legible to outsiders.
 It gives some capabilities public gravity and leaves others in the shadow.

 Stanford's HELM project was important because it pushed against one-number evaluation.
 It argued for broad coverage, explicit incompleteness, multiple metrics, and standardized comparison.
-Its creators emphasized that accuracy alone is not enough; robustness, fairness, bias, toxicity, calibration, efficiency, and other dimensions need to be measured in contexts where systems are actually deployed.
+Its creators emphasized that accuracy alone is not enough; robustness, fairness, bias, toxicity, calibration, efficiency, and other dimensions need to be measured where possible.
 They also warned that benchmarks orient progress and confer decision-making power.

 That warning has aged well.
 In 2025, Stanford HAI's AI Index described rapid movement in benchmark performance and model efficiency.
 It reported that the smallest model scoring above 60 percent on MMLU dropped from PaLM at 540 billion parameters in 2022 to Microsoft's Phi-3-mini at 3.8 billion parameters in 2024.
 It also reported a more than 280-fold drop in the cost of querying a model scoring at GPT-3.5-equivalent MMLU performance between November 2022 and October 2024.